kopiro/otto/README.md

 #### Naming

-The actions must be places in the `./src/actions` directory.
+The actions must be placed in the `./src/actions` directory.

-If an action name is `hello.name`, the final file is `./src/actions/hello/name.js`.
+If an action name is `hello.name`, the final file must be `./src/actions/hello/name.js`.

-If an action name is `hello`, the final file is `./src/actions/hello/index.js`.
+If an action name is `hello`, the final must be `./src/actions/hello/index.js`.

-If a promise can't be fullfilled in less than 5 seconds (this is the API.AI timeout), you have to resolve it immediately, postponing eventuals outputs to the *IOManager*.
+If a promise can't be fullfilled in less than 5 seconds (this is the API.AI timeout), you have to resolve it immediately, postponing an eventual output to the *IOManager*.

 ```js
 exports.id = 'hello.postponed';